-A program for automatic conversion of SHEAR7 version 4.11 to 4.12 .s7dat files is provided.
-It is called convert_v411_to_v412.exe.
+A program for automatic conversion of SHEAR7 version 4.10 to 4.11 .s7dat files is provided.
+It is called convert_v410_to_v411.exe.

-This program will convert all of the .s7dat files in a directory from version 4.11 .s7dat files to 4.12 .s7dat files.
-The each file is overwritten with the changes.
-Therefore, if you want to retain the original version 4.11 .s7dat files then put a copy in a separate directory.
+This program will convert all of the .dat files in a directory from version 4.10 .dat files to 4.11 .s7dat files.
+The extension of each file is changed from .dat to .s7dat.
+Therefore, if you want to retain the original version 4.10 .dat files then put a copy in a separate directory.

-To use the program, the required .s7dat files should be dragged over the top of the convert_v411_to_v412.exe program then release.
+To use the program, the required .dat files should be dragged over the top of the convert_v410_to_v411.exe program then release.